If everyone is predestined, why bother to even preach?

 - vv5-6: By preaching good news?
 Or by preaching bad news?

-- The law of Moses can only justify those who (perfectly) do it (Ja 2:10) Why is that bad news?
+- The law of Moses can only justify those who (perfectly) do it (Ja 2:10).
+Why is that bad news?
+Gal 3:10-11

 - Read Deut 30:11-14.
-Did Moses disagree and claim that the law is not too difficult (v12) for anyone to do (v14)?
+Did Moses disagree and claim that the law is not too difficult/mysterious or too distant in time or space (v11) for anyone to do it (v14)?

 4) vv10-15: If faith is a gift of God granted to those He predestined (Ro 9, cf Eph 2:8), why did Paul even bother to preach the gospel?